jw2249a/2017-bayes-audit/2017-code/README.md

 The audit order files thus become longer as the audit progresses.

-The order of the requests is a random order determined cryptographically, depending the audit seed.
+The order of the requests is determined "randomly" but cryptographically, depending the audit seed.
 The order should be unpredictable to an adversary, which is why the audit seed should be determined only **after** the reported votes for all the collections